-14. VISUAL ARTS/PHOTOGRAPHY/GRAPHIC DESIGN OPEN CLASS - Any exhibit deemed by the 4-H Educator to be worthwhile that falls outside categories described above.
-Example: Photos that are self-developed.
+12. MULTIMEDIA DESIGN OPEN CLASS - Any multimedia (video, web, computer based design) exhibit deemed by the 4-H Educator to be worthwhile that falls outside categories described above; i.e. PowerPoint.

 SECTION F- HORTICULTURE

 The Horticulture Contest is one way to strengthen one's knowledge of the most common (and some not so common) plant materials used in routine gardening practices including vegetables, fruits and nuts, flowers and ornamentals.
 The contest will be made up of four sections: judging, identification, written, and team problem solving.
 Teams must consist of not more than four (4) contestants.